Measuring intrinsic relaxation rates in superconductors using nonlinear response: -wave superconductors

 indicating that the post-pump dynamics closely resemble those of an interaction quench \cite{Dynamical_Vanishing}.
 The decay of the oscillation amplitude, shown in log–log scale in the inset, follows a $t^{-1/2}$ power law in the collisionless limit.
 This can also be attributed to Landau damping, arising from the interaction of the collective mode with the continuum of quasiparticle excitations above the gap \cite{Collisioness}.
 Due to this slow power-law decay, the Higgs mode is effectively considered to have an infinite lifetime.
 At sufficiently strong pumping, the gap eventually vanishes, analogous to Phase I in the interaction-quench case \cite{Dynamical_Vanishing, Fosterpip}.

 Figure~\ref{fig:1}(b) shows the dynamics of the nonlinear current $J_{ijkl}(t)$.
 For $x$-polarized pump light, we find an oscillating signal in $J_{xxxx} = J_{A_{1g}+B_{1g}}$ but a vanishing response in $J_{x'x'xx} = J_{A_{1g}}$.
-Our result shows that the amplitude of $J_{xxxx}$ decays as $1/\sqrt{t}$, indicating a universal power-law behavior shared by both the nonlinear current and the Higgs oscillation, which originate from the same mechanism, the pseudospin dephasing.
+Our result shows that the amplitude of $J_{xxxx}$ decays as $1/\sqrt{t}$, indicating a universal power-law behavior shared by both the nonlinear current and the Higgs oscillation.